Finland's relations and development cooperation in Mozambique

 In the previous programming period in 2016–2019, Finland concentrated on developing basic education, strengthening democracy development and good governance, and improving small farmers’ food security.

-Expected outcomes: Better learning outcomes for children and youth in primary and secondary education
+Expected outcomes: Better learning outcomes for all children and young people in primary and secondary education

 • Higher retention rates for girls